 SBL presentation on the passion narrative in Q.

 - Q is referenced several times in the church fathers as "the Gospel according to the Hebrews."
 This gospel that was so

 important that Matthew and Luke both used it as a source did not disappear in a day or even in a century.
 It is the gospel that was used

 by Jewish Christians until the almost complete disappearance of Jewish Christianity in the seventh century.
-Dr. Sloan has not yet written
+Dr. Sloan will present the

-Gospel of Matthew) began.
+evidence for this for the first time at SBL 2017.
+Here is a preview of the paper.
 The Contents page on this site includes material from this gospel.

 About this Site